hungluu/smart-vagrant/README.md

 - ultilites_ip: is the ip used for ultilites site

-**Synced folders:** Is a list of folders from local machine to be synced with VM
+**Synced folders:** Is a list of folders from local machine to be synced with VM **Scripts:** A list of script file to be run after all dependencies installed

 ### 3. Other settings